-During the second quarter of 2020, the Company offered voluntary separation programs ("VSPs") to its U.S. based front line employees, excluding pilots, and management and administrative employees.
-The Company offered its eligible front-line employees, based on employee group, age and completed years of service, special termination benefits in the form of additional years of pension service and additional subsidies for retiree medical costs.
-As a result, the Company recorded, in the second quarter of 2020, \$35 million and \$125 million, respectively, for those additional benefits.
-Also, the Company recognized a \$71 million settlement loss related to the defined benefit pension plan covering certain U.S. non-pilot employees.
-As a result of the VSPs, the Company remeasured both its defined pension plan and its retiree medical benefit program liabilities using discount rates of 3.24% and 2.73%, respectively.
-As a result of the remeasurements, the projected benefit obligation of the defined pension plan increased by \$655 million and the retiree medical benefit program obligation increased by \$65 million, with an offset to Accumulated other comprehensive loss for both plans.
-The Company expects additional employee reductions in the second half of the year and, as a result, expects to record additional settlement and special termination benefits.
+During the second and third quarters of 2020, the Company offered voluntary separation programs ("VSPs") to its U.S. based front line employees and management and administrative employees.
+The Company offered certain of its eligible front-line employees, based on employee group, age and completed years of service, special termination benefits in the form of additional years of pension service and additional subsidies for retiree medical costs.
+As a result, the Company recorded, in the three and nine months ended September 30, 2020, \$19 million and \$54 million, respectively, for those additional pension benefits.
+In the three and nine months ended September 30, 2020, the Company recognized, in the three and nine months ended September 30, 2020, \$319 million and \$390 million, respectively, in settlement losses related to the defined benefit pension plan covering certain U.S. non-pilot employees.
+As a result of the VSPs and other furlough programs, the Company remeasured both its defined pension plan and its retiree medical benefit program liabilities using discount rates of 3.01% and 2.61%, respectively.
+During the nine months ended September 30, 2020, as a result of the remeasurements, settlements, curtailments and special termination benefits, the projected benefit obligation of the defined benefit pension plan decreased by \$380 million and accumulated other comprehensive losses increased by approximately \$286 million.
+Also, during the nine months ended September 30, 2020, the retiree medical benefit program projected benefit obligation increased by \$270 million and accumulated other comprehensive gains decreased by \$69 million.

 Share-Based Compensation.
-In the six months ended June 30, 2020, UAL granted share-based compensation awards pursuant to the United Continental Holdings, Inc. 2017 Incentive Compensation Plan.
+In the nine months ended September 30, 2020, UAL granted share-based compensation awards pursuant to the United Continental Holdings, Inc. 2017 Incentive Compensation Plan.
 These share-based compensation awards included 2.4 million restricted stock units ("RSUs"), consisting of 2.1 million time-vested RSUs and 0.3 million performance-based RSUs.
 The time-vested RSUs vest pro-rata, typically on February 28th of each year, over a three-year period from the date of grant.
 The amount of performance-based RSUs vest upon the achievement of established goals based on the Company's absolute pre-tax margin performance as well as a customer metric based on the Company's relative quarterly average of net promoter scores as compared to a group of industry peers, both of which are measured for the three-year performance period ending December 31, 2022.
 RSUs are generally equity awards settled in stock for domestic employees and liability awards settled in cash for international employees.
 The cash payments are based on the 20-day average closing price of UAL common stock immediately prior to the vesting date.